Interactive map for AtlantECO project

 m

 Let’s check whether a specific identifier is present in each sample.
-This example is written for GO-term ‘GO:0015878’, but other identifier types are available on the MGnify API.

 We will work with MGnify analyses (MGYAs) corresponding to chosen samples.
 We filter analyses by - pipeline version: 5.0 - experiment type: assembly